icemtel/carpet/README.md

 - `dynamics`
   - Contains functions to solve ODE
   - Define global phase
+- `various`:
+  - a function to setup logging

 **Other modules** must be imported separately when needed.
 This is done as following

-`import carpet.triangular_lattice as lattice`
+`import carpet.lattice_triangular as lattice`

-- Geometry-specific files, e.g. `lattice_*.py`
+- Geometry-specific files, e.g. `lattice_triangular.py`, `lattice_1D_chain.py`
-  - Contains functions to build list of cilia positions and neighbours
+  - Each contains functions to build a list of cilia positions and neighbours
   - m-twists
   - Functions to load friction matrix, and compile the right side of ODE.
 - `parallel_with_threads.py`  - contains code to compute a function for a list of inputs in parallel manner.